Oso Creek Trail runs along Oso Creek below Oso Viejo Park playground in Mission Viejo.

 Keep bearing to your left.

-You’ll come upon a tunnel and this is where you’ll make your U-turn back towards the park for your loop.
-In the woodland area, the trail switches over to dirt.
+This is where you’ll make your turn to the left back towards the park for your loop.
+In the woodland area, the trail switches over to dirt or bark chips depending on the time of year.

 There are oaks, sycamores, and it’s super peaceful back here.